The following brief notes are provided to assist members fully understand these cost tables.

 These average figures are used to calculate typical cost percentages per annum here.
-In these cost tables we have taken an average of 73,000 miles for a 44-tonne articulated unit and trailer.
+In these cost tables we have taken an average of 73,000 miles for a 44-tonne articulated unit and trailer however the survey shows an increase of 5,000 miles per annum resulting in an annual average of 78,000.
 This average mileage is likely to be different for your own fleet.

 This is calculated on a straight-line basis over periods appropriate to the type of vehicle.
 In the 44 tonne gvw category we use a 6 year depreciation period for the tractor unit and 10 years for the trailer.
 There is no allowance for residual values to compensate for the escalating price of replacing existing vehicles with new or even second hand equipment.
 Within your own calculations you may wish to include a residual value and either use straight line or declining balance methods of depreciation.

 Employment costs must cover actual weekly wages, bonuses, holiday entitlements, relief drivers, sick leave, NHI and pension costs together with training, uniforms and PPE.
 In other words, the total cost of ensuring that you have a driver in the cab for every available working hour.